onzfonz/comp227/src/content/1/en/part1c.md

 <!-- Tälläkin kertaa tapahtumankäsittelijät on määritelty oikein, sillä <i>onClick</i>-attribuutit saavat arvokseen muuttujan, joka tallettaa viitteen funktioon: -->
 Here, the event handlers have been defined correctly.
-The value of the <i>onClick</i> attribute is a variable containing a reference to a function:
+The value of the `onClick` attribute is a variable containing a reference to a function:

 ```js
 <button onClick={increaseByOne}>